bvda/swafe-01/exercises/lesson-06-exercises.md

 - Run `npm install` in the project root folder
 - Run `ng serve -o`

+When everything is up and running, you are ready to continue with the exercises.

 ## Exercise 06-2
 ### Add `@angular/flex` to the project
 Install Angular Flex Layout in the project: